Custom Website Development vs WordPress in South Africa

 • Custom development is stronger when the site needs more control or unusual functionality.

-• The best choice depends on long-term fit, not only upfront cost.
+• The right choice depends on long-term fit, not only upfront cost.

 • South African businesses should compare maintenance, scalability, and workflow needs.